Dallas / Fort Worth Art Museums

 - Artcentre of Plano

 Comments: Has rotating shows of local contemporary art.
-Located in old downtown Plano, the DART light rail goes here.
-There are antique and other interesting stores nearby.
+There are antique and other interesting stores on 15th in Plano.

 - Texas Sculpture Garden